stock2shop/connector/readme.md

 ## Getting Started

-Follow these set up instruction to run the application.
+Follow these set up instructions to run the application.

 This setup assumes you already have an environment which is able to run PHP applications.
 See the section on "Submission Guidelines" in this readme file for specific information regarding your environment.